hackforla/job-match/README.md

-# Project title and description
+# Job Match Project

-Include a project description that explains **what** your project is and **why** it exists.
-Aim for no more than 3-5 concise sentences.
-For example, you might say:

-{Project Name} is a project of Hack for LA.
-Hack for LA is a brigade of a Code for America that exists to {your mission}. {Project Name} helps {target users} accomplish {goal of project}.
-The {app/site/thing you're building}'s main features include {very brief feature descriptions}.
+The Job Match Project aims to serve two purpose:
+1. Help individuals in the job application process through data science
+2. Become a introduction to data science project

+Job Match is a project of Hack for LA.
+The Job Match Project aims to serve two purpose:
+1. Help individuals in the job application process through data science
+2. Become a introduction to data science project

 ### Project context